 I didn’t really like brussels sprouts until I was in my 30s.
-My mom made them for La Jolla Girl and, to our complete surprise, she loved them.
+My mom made them for my daughter and, to our complete surprise, she loved them.
 We had to up our brussels sprout intake.

 - 1 - 2 lbs Brussels sprouts

 - Red grapes

 - A few sprigs of fresh thyme (don't worry if you don't have it)

 - I am not giving exact measurements because this recipe can and should be adapted to your taste.
 And, my mom took the magazine from my house so I can't even tell you what the exact measurements are supposed to be.
 This recipe works because the grapes add sweetness to counterbalance the bitterness of the brussels sprouts.
 Trust me, it's delish.

 - Slice the brussels sprouts in half and spread them out on a half sheet pan.